microsoft/vscode-docs/docs/terminal/basics.md

 ## Links

 The terminal features sophisticated link detection with editor integration and even extension contributed link handlers.
-Links are activated by mousing over the link so an underline appears, then hold `kbstyle(Ctrl)`/`kbstyle(Cmd)` and click.
+Hover over a link to display an underline, then hold the `kbstyle(Ctrl)`/`kbstyle(Cmd)` key and click.

-There are several built-in link handlers that are used in the following priority order:
+These built-in link handlers are used in the following priority order:

-* URIs/URLs: These are links that look like URIs, such as `https://code.visualstudio.com`, `vscode://file/path/to/file` or `file://path/to/file`.
-These will open using the standard handler for the protocol.
-For example, `https` links will open the system browser at that location.
+* URIs/URLs: Links that look like URIs, such as `https://code.visualstudio.com`, `vscode://path/to/file` or `file://path/to/file` will open using the standard handler for the protocol.
+For example, `https` links will open the browser.

   ![Opening a URI link will open it in the system browser](images/basics/link-uri.png)

-* File links: These are links to files that have been verified to exist on the system.
+* File links: Links to files that have been verified to exist on the system.
 These will open the file in a new editor tab and support many common line/column formats such as `file:1:2`, `file:line 1, column 2`.

   ![Activating a file link will open it in an editor](images/basics/link-file.png)

-* Folder links: These are similar to file links but will open a new VS Code window at the folder.
+* Folder links: Links to folders are similar to file links but will open a new VS Code window at the folder.

   ![Activating a folder link will open it in a new window](images/basics/link-folder.png)

-* Word links: This is the fallback link type and uses the `terminal.integrated.wordSeparators` setting to define word boundaries and make nearly all text into words.
-Activating a word link searches the workspace for the word, if there is a single result it will open, otherwise it will present the search results.
-Word links are considered "low confidence" and will not show an underline or tooltip unless `kbstyle(Ctrl)`/`kbstyle(Cmd)` is held.
+* Word links: Fallback link type that uses the `terminal.integrated.wordSeparators` setting.
+The setting defines word boundaries and make nearly all text into words.
+Activating a word link searches the workspace for the word.
+If there is a single result it will open, otherwise it will present the search results.
+Word links are considered "low confidence" and will not show an underline or tooltip unless you hold the `kbstyle(Ctrl)`/`kbstyle(Cmd)` key.
 They also have limited support for line and column suffixes.

   ![Activating a word link 'terminal:15' will open a Quick Pick searching the workspace for all files containing 'terminal', choosing an option will open the file at line 15](images/basics/link-word.png)